yunji-seo/yunji-seo.github.io/_projects/7_project.md

 giscus_comments: true
 ---

-_This project was completed as part of "Theory of Urban Design" course at Yonsei University._
+_This project was completed as part of "The Theory of Urban Design" course at Yonsei University._

 ### __Overview__